 - 80%Or more of children from low-income families struggle with reading throughout elementary, middle and high school

 Akilah KingRoom to GrowRead Full Bio arrow_right_alt

-Akilah King is the Interim CEO of Room to Grow.
+Akilah King is the CEO of Room to Grow.
 She joined Room to Grow in 2015 and has held several roles in the areas of program operations, external relations, and evaluation.

 Jane WaldfogelColumbia UniversityRead Full Bio arrow_right_alt